Michel Marc Bouchard: Career

 His best-known work, the play Lilies, was produced as the movie Lilies by John Greyson; the film won a Genie Award in 1996.

 Bouchard's play The Orphan Muses (Les Muses orphelines), was adapted as a film in 2000 by Robert Favreau.
 His play The Madonna Painter (Le Peintre des madones) has been translated into English and in 2010 was being performed in Canadian venues and receiving favorable reviews.
 It premiered in Toronto at the Factory Theatre, November 19, 2009.

 Bouchard's play Tom at the Farm (Tom à la ferme) premiered at the Théâtre d'Aujourd'hui in 2011.
 The play was adapted as a film in 2013 by Xavier Dolan.

 In 2012, Bouchard was made a Knight of the National Order of Quebec.
 In 2021 he was named the recipient of Quebec's Prix Athanase-David for lifetime achievement in literature.

 His 2019 play La nuit où Laurier Gaudreault s'est réveillé was adapted for television by Xavier Dolan as The Night Logan Woke Up.

+Bouchard has also written the libretti for three operas.